ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-1. What do you mean by test statistic in hypothesis testing?
+Q. What do you mean by test statistic in hypothesis testing?

 <details><summary><b>Answer</b></summary>